 George and Edith Vanderbilt left such an imprint on Biltmore Estate that many believe their spirits are still felt there today.

 Spend too long in Biltmore Library, and you may hear the soft whisper of Edith calling out to George, especially in front of the marble fireplace.

 Guests have also told of feeling the sensation of being splashed with water and hearing manic laughter coming from the drain in the pool room.

 No visit to haunted Asheville would be complete without coming to this spooky abode!

-Make the most out of your Asheville haunted house tour.
-Grab our complete guide to getting the most out of your Biltmore ticket.
+Make the most out of your Asheville haunted house tour, and grab our complete guide to visiting Biltmore.

 Along with ghosts, Biltmore’s grounds are filled with hiking and biking trails, a winery, delicious restaurants, and luxury overnight stays.

 Explore more fun facts about Biltmore too!